flexion/qpp-design-exercise/README.md

 1. You are taken back to the page outlining the steps in the process.
 It now shows the next actionable step "request to connect with practice"

 1. Clicking "request to connect" takes you to a page asking you to search for a practice.
-Because we have pre-populated the test data, you can enter anything into the search input and click 'Search'
+Because we have pre-populated the test data, you can enter anything (or nothing) into the search input and click 'Search'

-1. Hypothetical search results are returned.
+1. Demo search results are returned.
 Next to one of the practices, choose which role you would like to connect to the practice as and click 'request to connect'

 1. You will be redirected to your Dashboard and see a success message with any next steps.